adambworks/portfolio-site/Progress tracking.md

 - 6/11/25
 	- finally got docker deployed to my server
 - 6/12/25
-	- added framework for a landing page
+	- added framework for a landing page basic landing page that has an about and
-	- made it so dev can be done with out disrupting docker
+	- made it so dev work can be done with out disrupting docker by adding more env valves
+	- modifying css